-Why do we learn Religious Education?
+Why do we learn Religious Studies?

-Students become religiously literate and engage in the big questions.
+Students become religiously literate and engage in the Big Questions.
 Students will know how and why religious beliefs, practices, texts and customs inform a believer’s actions and responses to the world.

 Thinking religiously means:

-- Develop a rich understanding of the diversity within society and how this is influenced by attitudes and values.
+Develop a rich understanding of the diversity within society and how this is influenced by attitudes and values.

-- Students develop a knowledge of scripture and tradition within practices.
+Students develop a knowledge of scripture and tradition within practices.

 Head of Department